An instance is a virtual machine (VM) hosted on Google's infrastructure.

 As an instance creator, you have full root privileges on instances you created.
 An instance administrator can also add system users using standard Linux commands or Windows User Account management.

-If you are new to Google Compute Engine, follow the Getting Started Guide to learn how to create a virtual machine instance using the Developers Console.
+If you are new to Google Compute Engine, follow the Getting Started Guide to learn how to create a virtual machine instance using the Cloud Platform Console.